St Benet's Hall, Oxford: Closure

+St Benet's Hall Association

+The St Benet’s Hall Association was a not-for-profit organisation founded in 2007 by Benet’s alumni.
+Its purpose was to promote a close relationship amongst those who studied, lived or taught at St Benet’s Hall.

+Following the dissolution of the Hall, the role of the Association was assumed by the Regent's Park College Development Office, who established "St Benet's at Regent's" to be a home for St Benet's alumni in Oxford.
+At the last Regent's Formal Hall of Trinity Term 2024, a new Regent’s-St Benet’s shield was unveiled; hung above the entrance to Helwys Hall, the plaque symbolises the joining of the two communities.

-Buildings
+Former Buildings

 38 and 39 St Giles

 The hall occupied 38-39 St Giles from 1923 to 2022.
 This is a rather plain late Regency style edifice of four storeys, with a further attic storey and cellars.
 The cellar area ensured that the original set of wrought iron railings have survived, as has a wrought iron balcony across the façade at the second storey.
 The first storey has six round-headed windows in recessed frames, flanked by a pair of matching doors with fanlights.
-The second storey has eight tall rectangular windows, complemented by shorter ones for the second storey and square ones for the third.
+The second storey has eight tall rectangular windows, complemented by shorter ones for the third storey and square ones for the fourth.
 The third and fourth storeys are separated by a moulded string course which is the only decorative feature of the façade.
 The slate mansard roof has attic windows inserted.

-The interior has a cramped floor-plan.
 The dining hall took up most of the ground floor, and the common room and library were above that.
 The chapel is a red brick garden annexe in a vaguely Gothic style.

 The original building dates from 1830, and was constructed as two separate houses (38 and 39).
 The site was previously part of a coster's (i.e., fruit seller's) yard and stable.
 In the nineteenth century, the two houses served as private homes for several Anglican clergy connected to the university, and to a number of widows of independent means.